LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-One's true purpose is to be one with being consciously, thereby attaining the perfect fulfillment of self-realization.
+One's true purpose is conscious unity with being, thereby attaining the perfect fulfillment of self-realization.